-If we consider a scenario in which the soft thermal component represents the outflow photosphere, where the temperature is a function of the mass-accretion rate (Poutanen et al. 2007), then the lack of variation in $T{\text{soft}}$ between the two regimes suggests that the luminosity and spectral variations of the source are not driven by changes in the mass-transfer rates, in line with G21.
-The bi-modal variability and the presence of a variable $\sim 110$ days quasi-periodicity (Lin et al. 2015) may therefore imply that these changes are driven by precession of the accretion disc.
+If we consider a scenario in which the soft thermal component represents the outflow photosphere, where the temperature is a function of the mass-accretion rate (Poutanen et al. 2007), then the lack of variation in $T{\rm soft}$ between the two regimes suggests that the luminosity and spectral variations of the source are not driven by changes in the mass-transfer rates, in line with G21.
+The bi-modal variability and the presence of a variable ~ 110 days quasi-periodicity (Lin et al. 2015) may therefore imply that these changes are driven by precession of the accretion disc.
 The nature of this super-orbital period in ULXs is still uncertain (e.g. Vasilopoulos et al. 2020).
 Here, we explore two possible scenarios: Lense-Thirring precession and the torque from the NS magnetic dipole.
 We did not explore free precession (see e.g. Vasilopoulos et al. 2020), because the variability in the super-orbital periods of some sources (e.g. M51 ULX7; Brightman et al. 2022) would seem to disfavour this scenario.

 Lense-Thirring precession is caused by the misalignment of the rotational axis of the system and NS spin axis, which induces frame-dragging and oscillations in the disc.
-Middleton et al. (2019) suggested that BH- and NS-ULXs should be distinguishable on the basis of the temperature from the spherisation radius ( $R{sph}$ ) and super-orbital period, given the physical differences between these two objects (e.g. spin, mass, presence of a surface, etc).
-Additionally, it may be possible to offer some constraints on the magnetic field of the source (B) and its spin ( $P{NS}$ ).
-To this end, under the assumption that Lense-Thirring precession drives the variability of the source, we employed the formulae presented by Middleton et al. (2019) (see also e.g. Poutanen et al.
+Middleton et al. (2019) suggested that BH- and NS-ULXs should be distinguishable on the basis of the temperature from the spherisation radius $(R{\rm sph})$ and super-orbital period, given the physical differences between these two objects (e.g. spin, mass, presence of a surface, etc.).
+Additionally, it may be possible to offer some constraints on the magnetic field of the source (B) and its spin $(P{\rm NS})$.
+To this end, under the assumption that Lense-Thirring precession drives the variability of the source, we employed the formulae presented by Middleton et al. (2019; see also e.g. Poutanen et al. 2007; Mushtukov et al. 2019; Vasilopoulos et al. 2019; Middleton et al. 2018; Fragile et al. 2007), setting all relevant unknown parameters (such as the accretion efficiency or the ratio of the asymptotic wind velocity relative to the Keplerian velocity, β) as in the original work of Middleton et al. (2019), unless stated otherwise.
+We note that we assume the precession to extend until the photospheric radius (as for Middleton et al. 2019), but this should be regarded as an upper limit for the radius at which the flow is able to precess as a solid body, as the bending wave might not be able to propagate if the outflow becomes supersonic at smaller radii (see Middleton et al. 2019).